The CMSM Story

 The first decade of the conference was one of steady growth.
 During this period, the Second Vatican Council opened the door to renewal within the church and religious life.
 Faced with the need for change that this era brought, the conference moved its headquarters from New York to Washington and expanded staff.
 Realizing that research in the church and religious life would assist members, CMSM helped to create a research center that has since developed into CARA (the Center for Applied Research in the Apostolate at Georgetown University).

 In the 1970s and 1980s, the conference continued to expand.
 CMSM took a leadership role in helping its members to effect the renewal that had been called for by Vatican II.
 The conference also saw the need to reach out to parallel religious organizations in Canada, Latin America, Europe, the Near East, and the Philippines.
-CMSM also established a working relationship with the (then) National Conference of Catholic Bishops, Leadership Conference of Women Religious and Vatican congregation responsible for religious life.
-CMSM has continued to maintain these relationships and has established a working relationship with the Conference of Major Superiors of Women Religious.
+CMSM also established working relationships that continue with the (then) National Conference of Catholic Bishops (now USCCB), Leadership Conference of Women Religious, and the Vatican congregation responsible for religious life.
+CMSM also collaborates with the newer Conference of Major Superiors of Women Religious.

 In 1970, Pope Paul VI called the bishops of the world together to discuss the cause of justice in the world.
 The document that followed, "Justice in the World," defined actions that the church felt it should take on behalf of justice for all peoples.
 CMSM welcomed this call to action, assuming a new role as a prophetic witness for change in society.